Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- [Bugfix] Fixed button shift in the ability wheel interface
 <br />- [Bugfix] Fixed a bug when identical stones were issued
 <br />- [Bugfix] Fixed a bug due to which the stalagmite was not placed
+<br />- [Bugfix] Fixed a bug that caused the stalagmite attack to waste power points just like that
 <br />- [Bugfix] Fixed a bug where a gust of wind didn't work for players